Nextiva / Blog / VoIP

 Pricing

-• Professional: $22.95 per user per month, billed annually
+• Core: $15 per user per month, billed annually; best for small teams

-• Enterprise: $32.95 per user per month, billed annually
+• Engage: $25 per user per month, billed annually; best for growing teams

 Nextiva also offers a free demo so you can see the benefits first-hand.

-Not suitable for companies outside of the U.S.
+Best suited for companies inside the U.S.

 2. Five9

-Screenshot of Five9's IVR system.
+Screenshot of Five9

 Five9 offers an advanced IVR system designed to enhance customer interactions and streamline call routing through its visual IVR, multi-channel support, and personalized greetings.
-The platform also provides self-service options for tasks like account inquiries and bill payments, reducing the workload on live agents and improving customer satisfaction
+The platform also includes self-service options for tasks like account inquiries and bill payments, reducing the workload on live agents and improving customer satisfaction

 Features